Ayushd70/college-assignments/IT-Lab/assignment-7/theory/README.md

 >>> tup=tup*5
 >>> print(tup)
 (5, 5, 5, 5, 5)
-#we can use *operator to create a new tuple which has same values as 1st tuple repeated given times in it(in the order).
+Ans: we can use *operator to create a new tuple which has same values as 1st tuple repeated given times in it(in the order).
 ```

 ```